NEFSC/READ-PSB-TE-Hatch_et_al_2022_jwildlmanage/README.md

 Our paper is online here:

-> Hatch JM, Haas HL, Sasso CR, Patel SH, Smolowitz RJ.
-(2021). *Estimating the complex patterns of survey availability for a highly-mobile marine animal*.
+> Hatch JM, Haas HL, Sasso CR, Patel SH, Smolowitz RJ. (*Accepted*). *Estimating the complex patterns of survey availability for a highly-mobile marine animal*.
 The Journal of Wildlife Management, Online at <https://doi.org/xxx/xxx>
 >

 ## How to cite

 Please cite this data compendium as:

 > Hatch JM, Haas HL, Sasso CR, Patel SH, Smolowitz RJ.
-(2021). *Data compendium for Estimating the complex patterns of survey availability for a highly-mobile marine animal*.
+(XXXX). *Data compendium for Estimating the complex patterns of survey availability for a highly-mobile marine animal*.
 Accessed DD MM YYYY.
 Online at <https://doi.org/xxx/xxx>
 >

 ## How to use (an example)